esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Named Entity Recognition (NER)

 The task of detecting names, dates and organisations.
-We will use this task in the lesson to analyse the books in our dataset.

 ### Next word prediction